Medi-Cal Eligibility & Covered California - FAQ's

-5. I just found out I am pregnant.
+2. I just found out I am pregnant.
 Can I apply for health insurance that will cover me during my pregnancy?

 Yes.
 Make sure to answer yes to the application question “Are you pregnant?” or tell the person helping you to fill out your application.
 You can apply for health insurance that can cover pre-natal care, labor and delivery, and postpartum care.
-Health insurance plans can no longer deny you health insurance if you are pregnant.
+Health insurance plans can no longer deny health insurance if you are pregnant.

-6. I just had a new baby.
+3. I just had a new baby.
 What should I do about health insurance?

-If you did not have Medi-Cal or Access for Infants and Mothers (AIM) at the time of delivery, fill out this application for your newborn.
-If you did have Medi-Cal or AIM during your pregnancy, you do not need to fill out this application.
+Medi-Cal Access Program at the time of delivery, fill out this application for your newborn.
+If you did have Medi-Cal or the Medi-Cal Access Program during your pregnancy, you do not need to fill out this application.
 Call your county worker to make sure your baby is covered from birth, or fill out a newborn referral form.
 Print the

 MC 330 form.
 If you had coverage under the Medi-Cal Access Program download an